Keksuccino/docs_fancymenu/placeholders.md

 To find a **list of all placeholders**, just click on the **Placeholders** button in the **top-right corner** of the **text editor**.

+There is a **search bar** at the top of the placeholders list that lets you search for placeholders.

-Clicking on a placeholder in the placeholder list will paste it to the text content!
+Clicking on a placeholder in the placeholder list will paste it to the text content.

 # Some Placeholders In Detail